Why exotic caulerpa is a risk to NZ

 The work being done on exotic caulerpa

-Since its discovery in 2021, Biosecurity New Zealand has been working closely with partners, including mana whenua at affected places, local councils, and communities, to try to stop its spread and find or develop potential ways to manage it.
+Since its discovery in 2021, Biosecurity New Zealand has been working closely with partners, including mana whenua at affected places, local councils, and communities, to try to slow its spread and find or develop potential ways to manage it.

 Over $20 million has been spent or allocated to scientific research to understand the pest, surveillance to find it, development and testing of techniques to remove or minimise it, and communications and legal controls to prevent its spread.

-Find out about the accelerated programme
+Find out about the programme to develop new surveillance and treatment technologies

 Help stop the spread